domenicquirl/comprehensive-rust/src/lifetimes/struct-lifetimes.md

 # Lifetimes in Data Structures

-If a data type stores borrowed data, it must be annotated with a lifetime:
+If a data type stores borrowed data, that is, if you want to put a reference into a struct or similar, it must be annotated with a lifetime:

 ```rust,editable
 #[derive(Debug)]